Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/properties.rst

 **********

 All Meta objects in a scene interact with each other.
-The settings in the *MetaBall* section apply to all meta objects.
+The settings in the *Metaball* section apply to all meta objects.
 In *Edit Mode*,
 the *Active Element* panel appears for editing individual meta elements.